mate-academy/react_todo-app-with-api/README.md

 # Reflection

-Building a todo app in React JS will enhance your skills in managing asynchronous data with Promises.
-Set up your project, create components for tasks, and fetch data using Fetch API or Axios.
-Store tasks in local state, Redux, or local storage and update the UI using async/await.
-This project will improve your understanding of state management and error handling in React.
-Thank you for watching 👨‍🦲
+Building a todo app in React JS was a valuable experience that enhanced my skills in managing asynchronous data and state.
+Storing tasks in local state, React Context, and updating the UI with async/await ensured responsiveness.
+Managing state and implementing error handling deepened my React knowledge.
+Overall, this project significantly improved my proficiency in React, particularly in asynchronous data management, state management, and error handling.
+Stay tuned 👨‍🦲